 Electronics Policy: The use of electronic devices during class (ipads, laptops, smart phones) both distracts fellow classmates and disrupts the lecture.
 Please turn off smart phones and other devices.
-Please use traditional note-taking methods (e.g., print a hard copy of lecture notes ahead of time and add side-notes to this printout).
+Please use traditional notetaking methods (e.g., print a hard copy of lecture notes ahead of time and add side-notes to this printout).

 Recitation: Recitations will be offered on Mondays prior to each assignment (all assignment due dates are Wednesdays by the beginning of class) and prior to the two midterm exams.
-Recitations will take place in person (unless
+Recitations will take place in person in $Meliora\ 203\ (4:50-6:05pm)$.

-University policies mandate otherwise) in Meliora 203 (4:50-6:05pm).
 There will be no recitation on:

-• Monday, January 24.
+• Monday, January 23.